 Frequently Asked Questions . . .
 FAQ

-As with most companies, our best customers are the ones that ask questions.
+Our best customers are the ones that ask questions.
 We love informed customers.
-So, along with the Engineer’s Perspective, we also have answers to the following common questions.
+So, along with articles in the Library and on The Engineer’s Perspective, we also have answers to these common questions.

-In Engineering, the questions are often more specific, and some answers just spon more questions.
+In Engineering, questions are often more specific, and some answers just spon more questions.
 If that’s the case for you, please Contact Us, and let’s talk about your specific project.
-We’re happy to help.
+We’re happy to take a minute to help.

-In context of what we do at Synthesis, Engineering Services are tasks, or consulting, or analysis on technical topics; usually to support businesses with product design, development, failure analysis, or manufacturing.
-The list also includes supply chain support, materials, and process optimization.
+In context of what we do at Synthesis, Engineering Services are tasks, or consulting, or analysis on technical topics; usually to support businesses with product design, product development, failure analysis (forensics), or manufacturing.
+The list also includes supply chain support, material choices, and process optimization.

-Read more about our Engineering Services on these pages:
+Read about many of the Engineering Services we provide on these pages:

 We use this term to describe the process of bringing ideas from first concept all the way into production.
-Every new product starts as an idea which grows and morphs and expands as it develops into a final product to buy at the store.
+Every new product starts as an idea which grows and morphs and expands as it develops into a final product.
+Some products are sold at stores, some solve specific problems, some stay in a factory to make production easier.
+These all start with ideas and end up as useful things.

-This whole evolution is called The Product Development Process, and there is a lot to it, much more than most people realize.
+This whole evolution from Idea to Product is called The Product Development Process, and there is a lot to it, much more than most people realize.
 It seems like it should be simple, but there are a lot of details that have to be worked out besides the design.

 Learn About It